-The Company's PRC legal advisers, Jingtian & Gongcheng, have advised us that the Exclusive Option Agreements are legal, valid and binding on the parties and are enforceable under applicable PRC laws and regulations, except for the provisions that the arbitral body may grant injunctive relief or directly issue liquidation order against the PRC Operational Entities, which may not be enforceable under PRC laws.
+The Company's PRC legal advisers have advised us that the Exclusive Option Agreements are legal, valid and binding on the parties and are enforceable under applicable PRC laws and regulations, except for the provisions that the arbitral body may grant injunctive relief or directly issue liquidation order against the PRC Operational Entities, which may not be enforceable under PRC laws.
 Since the PRC Operational Entities are not state-owned enterprises, the PRC Operational Entities are able to enter into contracts with Feidong or its designee to provide for the acquisition of the equity interests in and/or assets of the PRC Operational Entities by Feidong or its designee for a nominal price or pre-determined amount without being subject to any examination, approval or valuation procedures.
-In addition, Feidong or its designee can exercise its option to purchase the equity interests in and/or assets of the PRC Operational Entities for a nominal price or a pre-determined amount in accordance with the relevant procedures stipulated in the Exclusive Option Agreements.
+In addition, Feidong or its designee can exercise its option to purchase the equity interests in and/or assets of the PRC Operational amount in accordance with the relevant procedures stipulated in the Exclusive Option Agreements.